sundew28/passenger-code-test/README.md

 Authorization --> Type (Select Bearer Token)
 ```

-The partial string can be send to the end point 'partialstring' through the Url :- http://passenger/api/partialstring which will return a Json response. for example like below.
+The partial string can be sent to the end point 'partialstring' through the Url :- http://passenger/api/partialstring which will return a Json response. for example like below.
+Else it will generate a error response.

 ```
 {